SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ### Join hub site

 Joins the requested site to the hub site.
-An Approval Token is required to complete the join successfully, if that hub requires approval.
+An Approval Token is required to complete the join successfully if that hub requires approval.
 If applicable, specify the same Approval Correlation Id as used in the **Set hub site join status to pending** action.

 ### List folder